Conditional Encryption with Applications to Secure Personalized Password Typo Correction: Introduction

 \subsubsection{Application to TypTop}

-We show how to (slightly) modify the TypTop system to improve security using conditional encryption. \fullversion{In the appendix we formally define the notion of ``typo privacy" (see \defref{def:TypoPrivacy}) which ensures that the authentication server never collects ciphertexts of passwords which are not plausible typos of the original password.}{In the full version we formally define the notion of ``typo privacy" which ensures that the authentication server never collects ciphertexts of passwords which are not plausible typos of the original password.} The original TypTop scheme does not satisfy this security notion.
-We prove that our modified TypTop construction does satisfy typo privacy and is still efficient.
+We show how to (slightly) modify the TypTop system to improve security using conditional encryption. \fullversion{In the appendix we formally define the notion of ``typo privacy" (see \defref{def:TypoPrivacy}) which ensures that the authentication server never collects ciphertexts of passwords which are not plausible typos of the original password.}{Intuitively, ``typo privacy" ensures that the authentication server never collects ciphertexts of passwords which are not plausible typos of the original password --- see the full version\cite{fullversion} for a formal definition of typo privacy.} While the original TypTop scheme does not satisfy typo privacy, we prove that our modified TypTop construction does satisfy typo privacy and is still efficient.
 See \secref{ConcretCondEnc} and \secref{sec:TypPredicate} for more details.